Antioxidants Defend Against Premature Aging

 "Antioxidant" is a word that I'm sure you have heard of before.
 But what does it mean?
-Many products claim to be filled with synthetic antioxidants or to contain natural antioxidants.
-Many of these claims are false.
+Many products claim to contain synthetic or natural antioxidants.
+But, unfortunately, many of these claims are false.

-Most natural skincare lines do contain antioxidants, which perform some tasks for the health of your skin.
-Don’t be fooled by companies that say their products include this powerful ingredient!
-You will want to look for natural products with the most natural ingredients, as the best antioxidants are naturally derived from fruits and other plants.
+Most natural skin care lines contain antioxidants, which perform some tasks for the health of your skin.
+Watch out, though!
+Look for natural products with the most natural ingredients.
+The best antioxidants are naturally derived from fruits and other plants.

 These are especially common in photoaged skin, as the UV rays can oxidize the atoms that cause premature aging.
 These free radicals then begin to race through our bodies, oxidizing anything they come into contact with.

-If left unchecked, free radicals can eventually cause skin cancer, as they both rapidly replicated and cause other cells to reproduce quickly.
+If left unchecked, free radicals can eventually cause skin cancer, as they both rapidly replicate and cause other cells to reproduce quickly.

 When atoms, for some reason, don't have this balance, they will typically play nicely with like atoms to make up the correct number, thereby stabilizing the molecule.
 Alternatively, the particle will acquire or discard electrons to equalize itself.

-These bonds between atoms can be broken – typically, this works out fine, and the split will happen in a way that leaves everyone happy and balanced.
-But if the bond is weak or compromised, the separation can cause free radicals to form – in other words, a molecule that is short in electrons.
+Sometimes bonds between atoms break.
+Typically, this works out fine, and the split will happen in a way that leaves everyone happy and balanced.
+But if the bond is weak or compromised, the separation can cause free radicals to form.
+In other words, a molecule that is short in electrons.

 The resulting fragment needs to steal an electron from somewhere to stabilize itself, and it doesn't care where it gets that electron – healthy skin is fair game.

 The problem is that when the free radicals steal from other parts of the body, that molecule then becomes a free radical.
-It's now short an electron, and thus the process turns into a domino effect, with free radicals multiplying everywhere.
-Over time, cells become so compromised by this process that they die – this is what causes aging.
+It's now short an electron; thus, the process turns into a domino effect, with free radicals multiplying everywhere.
+Over time, cells become so compromised by this process that they die – this causes aging.

 Other Causes of Free Radicals

-The body sometimes intentionally produces these molecules to fight viruses or bacteria, and some are created in the natural course of the body’s metabolic activity.
+Meanwhile, the body occasionally produces these molecules to fight viruses or bacteria.
 However, too many can come into play due to environmental or lifestyle circumstances such as UV exposure, smoking, pollution, and poor diet.

 Antioxidants in Skincare

-Antioxidants are the superheroes of cells being attacked by free radicals.
 The best anti-aging skincare products contain antioxidants to ward off free radicals.
-They are often in the form of ingredients such as Alpha Lipoic Acid and vitamin C ester.
+They are often in ingredients such as Alpha Lipoic Acid and Vitamin C ester.
 Antioxidants work by donating one of their electrons to free radicals.

-Typically, this would cause just another unstable molecule that becomes a free radical itself.
-But antioxidants can function whether they have that electron or no This gives them the power to neutralize the age-promoting effects of these thieves.
+Typically, this would cause another unstable molecule to become a free radical.
+But antioxidants can function whether they have that electron or not.
+This gives them the power to neutralize the age-promoting effects of these thieves.

-Using skincare products with Vitamin C, Vitamin E, Alpha Lipoic Acid, Coenzyme Q10, Selenium, Retinoids will help your skin fight off premature aging.
+Skincare products with Vitamins C and E, Alpha Lipoic Acid, Co-enzyme Q10, Selenium, and Retinoids will help your skin fight premature aging.